By Clara López, member of the Baud team.

 Second key: sustainability and technology

 In this sense, it is vital to establish objectives and define a path in which technology is used as a tool and not as an end in itself.
-Objectives that in any case guarantee the so-called “service close to distance” that should prevail even more in a sector such as tourism.
+Objectives that in any case guarantee the so-called "service close to the distance" that should prevail even more in a sector such as tourism.

-Third key: exchange that enriches
+Third key: enriching exchange

 A new paradigm defended by intellectuals such as Andrés Jaque, director of the Advanced Architectural Design Program at Columbia University, in an article for National Geographic magazine: